ghostbar/hapi-mongodb2/README.md

 Use plugin
 ----------

-The object returned by `MongoClient.connect` is exposed on `server.plugins['hapi-mongodb2']` and binded to the context on routes and extensions as `this.mongo`.
+The object returned by `MongoClient.connect` is exposed on `server.plugins['hapi-mongodb2'].client` and binded to the context on routes and extensions as `this.mongo`.

+If by any chance you need to use the `mongodb` library itself you can get it from `server.plugins['hapi-mongodb2'].lib`.

     server.route({
       method: 'GET',